micheleriva/personal-website/posts/2020-08-21-my-dream-programming-language.md

 # Failure handling

 Functions could always fail.
-That's why **Infer** wants to provide three different ways for handling and avoiding runtime errors as follows:
+That's why **Inferi** wants to provide three different ways for handling and avoiding runtime errors as follows:

 **1) Pattern matching**: \
 You can just pattern match over one or more arguments of your functions and avoid or throw errors as you prefer: